Osteopathy, A Brief History

 End Plate Fracture

-The top and bottom of the disc is known as the end plate which can fracture.
+The top and bottom of the disc are known as the end plate which can fracture.
 The inner gel can bulge up or down often leading to Schmorl’s nodes.
-End plate fractures cause localised back pain after a fall, or where a lot of lifting and bending has been done without preconditioning, like the first Spring digging session in the garden.
+End plate fractures cause localized back pain after a fall, or where a lot of lifting and bending has been done without preconditioning, like the first Spring digging session in the garden.
 The endurance of the spinal muscles gives-out and the end plate takes the load!
-In the laboratory and from the evidence of patients whom report an audible “pop” as the end plate fractures.
-End plate fracture with the up / down bulge of disc gel can cause nerve root compression by the immediate loss of disc height, where the vertebral foramina is partially closed giving the symptoms of true herniation.
+In the laboratory and from the evidence of patients who report an audible “pop” as the end plate fractures.
+End plate fracture with the up/down bulge of disc gel can cause nerve root compression by the immediate loss of disc height, where the vertebral foramina are partially closed giving the symptoms of true herniation.